-The latest round of invitation for Express Entry took place on May 23, 2018 which was the 90th Express Entry draw.
-This was the 90th Express Entry Draw and the second draw of May 2018.
-The second Express Entry Draw May 2018 issued 3,500 invitations to people with a minimum CRS score of 440.
-The 89th […]Continue Reading
+The latest round of invitation for Express Entry Draw took place on June 26, 2019 which was the 120th Express Entry Draw.
+Canada offered 3,350 invitations to those with a CRS cut off score of 462.
+This was the #120 Express Entry Draw and the second draw of June.
+The last draw offered 3,350 invites to […]Continue Reading

 The content and comments of this blog are not legal advise and and may not be accurate or complete.
 If you require legal advice, contact a licensed legal practitioner directly.
 If you post on this blog, you assume full responsibility for disclosing your identity to the public and VisaPlace nor its affiliates are not responsible for protecting your privacy nor your identity concerning your participation in our blog and you assume any risks in participating.